2025-05-07

 that it is time to turn tilth the blood and bones

-of so many fallen yesterdays
+of all the fallen yesterdays

-with mine own sweat my tree to nourish
+so, with mine own sweat my tree to nourish

-and it thereby to diversify, and edify
+and it thereby to diversify, to edify

 to cultivate a towering silver city